 Another patient, a 35-year old female, came to us for evaluation of an upper tooth with gingival pain and bleeding.
 A panoramic X-ray was obtained to assess the overall teeth and the supporting jaw bone.
 The upper teeth appeared healthy and the gingival pain and bleeding was attributed to advanced gingivitis.
 However, during review of the panoramic X-ray, a large radioleucency (dark area) was noted involving the lower right first molar.
 Patient was completely asymptomatic and was not aware of any problems.
 She had been seeing her dentist every 6 months for check-up and cleaning and reported having only bitewing X-rays during the last 4 years.
 A CBCT was obtained which showed an extensive erosive lesion involving the entire width of the jaw bone with significant extension around the roots.
 An immediate biopsy was recommended to establish diagnosis and treatment plan.
 As in the patient described above, other types of X-rays would have led to earlier detection.

 Both patients were quite surprised having such extensive lesions associated with their teeth even though they had seen their dentists continually and regularly for checkup and hygiene.
 Both asked “how was that missed?”
-Of course, with absence of any signs and symptoms, the dentists may not have seen a rational to take other X-rays with larger field of view which would have certainly resulted in earlier detection.
+Of course, with absence of any signs and symptoms, the dentists may not have seen a rationale to take other X-rays with larger field of view which would have certainly resulted in earlier detection.

 This supports the rational for regular comprehensive X-rays at shorter intervals as such lesions can develop and expand quite rapidly resulting in extensive erosion and destruction of jaw bone and adjacent structures.